interpretation-experiment/gistr-app/README.md

 A nested X server opens up. **Position it such that your mouse doesn't enter it in the following steps.** It's the only reliable way I've found not to interfere with the focus of the browser windows that will open up.

-Back in the first shell with the `gistr` virtualenv activated, run:
+Back in shell 1 with the `gistr` virtualenv activated, run:

 ```
 env DISPLAY=:1 pytest -k test_concurrent_full_runs